 I. Congestion Management and Application‐Specific Behavior

-Ben Lomand Connect does not block, shape, limit, or control individual internet usage except in cases of abuse mitigation.
+Ben Lomand Connect does not block, throttle, shape, limit, prioritize, or control individual internet usage except in cases of abuse mitigation.
 Ben Lomand Connect adheres to guidelines set forth by Congress and the FCC for network openness and interconnection.
 All Ben Lomand Connect consumers are able to access the lawful internet content of their choice under nondiscriminatory provisions.
 Ben Lomand Connect does not use traffic shaping equipment except in cases of abuse mitigation.
-No traffic shaping equipment is used to neither discriminate against nor preclude any legal use of other provider equipment or services.
+No traffic shaping equipment is used to discriminate against nor preclude any legal use of other provider equipment or services.

 II.
-Device Attachment Rule
+Device Attachment Rules

 Any standard computer or internet access device is permitted to the extent it does not cause a degradation of internet traffic within the network or to others.
-Ben Lomand Connect reserves the right to set additional standards and rules as warrante
+Ben Lomand Connect reserves the right to set additional standards and rules as warranted.